cloudevents/spec/cloudevents/working-drafts/dds-format.md

 ### 2.2 OPTIONAL Attributes

 CloudEvents Spec defines OPTIONAL attributes.
-The set of possible Attribute Types and Values for optional attributes are defined in the [DDS Event Format][dds-event-format] as follows:
+The set of possible Attribute Types and Values for OPTIONAL attributes are defined in the [DDS Event Format][dds-event-format] as follows:

 ```xml
 <enum name="AttributeType">